daelba/kehillot/README.md

 # kehillot
-Database and map application of the Jewish settlement of the Czech lands
+Database and map application of the Jewish settlement of the Bohemian lands